solo-io/solo-docs/supergloo/docs/mesh/mesh-discovery.md

     end
 {{< /mermaid >}}

 The above diagram is an approximation of this system working in practice.
 The lines do not represent order exactly as all of the parts of the system are running concurrently, but it still gives an idea of how the different pieces are created and consumed.

 ## Mesh Discovery In Practice

 As stated above mesh discovery currently requires SuperGloo to run, so in order to test out mesh discovery we must first install SuperGloo.
-To install superloo refer to the previous tutorial on [installation](../install).
+To install SuperGloo refer to the previous tutorial on [installation](../../installation).
 Once the SuperGloo cli is installed and SuperGloo is running we are ready to begin.

 If Istio is already installed on your system feel free to skip this next step.